bigonionbots/bigonionbots/TOS.md

 # Terms and Conditions

-Last updated: September 09, 2022
+Last updated: September 23, 2022.

-Please read these terms and conditions carefully before using The Onion Patch price and network bots, including ETH PriceBot#2337.
+Please read these terms and conditions carefully before using The Onion Patch price and network bots, including ETH PriceBot#2337 and NEOXA Price Bot#2731.

 # Interpretation and Definitions